The ultimate purpose of this page is to discuss our DNA results.

 We have learned that it is entirely possible that Francis Norwood of Gloucester, Massachusetts, changed his name for political or religious or other reasons, something E. Pool considered in the mid-19th century.

-We have learned that there is a good likelihood that the Norwoods in America who are most likely descended from Marion Callams English Norwoods are those from Maryland, probably descendants of Captain John Norwood.
+We have learned that there is a good likelihood that the Norwoods in America who are most likely descended from English Norwoods who lived in Kent are those from Maryland, probably descendants of Captain John Norwood.

-We have learned that the ancestry of the descendants of Theophilus Norwood is different from that of the descendants of William Norwood of Surry Co, VA.
+We have learned that the ancestry of the descendants of Theophilus Norwood is different from that of the descendants of William Norwood of Surry Co, Virginia.

 We have learned that there were quite a few adoptions or illegitimate births that went unreported within families.